HSK Test in Shanghai: The Complete, Definitive Guide for 2023

 HSK Test Centers in Shanghai

 It’s extremely easy to take the HSK test in Shanghai.
-As of 2020, there are 32 authorized HSK test centers across 11 districts in Shanghai, and 25 of them offer the test-taker friendly internet-based HSK test.
+As of 2023, there are 31 authorized HSK test centers across 11 districts in Shanghai, and 26 of them offer the test-taker-friendly internet-based HSK test.

 The districts where you can take the HSK test in Shanghai are Baoshan, Changning, Hongkou, Huangpu, Jing’an, Minhang, Pudong, Putuo, Songjiang, and Xuhui.